jarogames/CAMSON/README.md

 - mjpeg-streamer ... globaly, if not found, it is assumed to be in  HOME/bin

--udevadm  ... to get details about cam and enable sorting
+- udevadm  ... to get details about cam and enable sorting

--lsusb ... to show usb 1.
+- lsusb ... to show usb 1.
 2. map and actual connections

 - www files in a good place ... var/www or HOME/bin/www